i-rjt/i-rjt/README.md

 -->
 Here are some ideas to get you started:

-- 🔭 I’m currently working on building a Git using Html, Css, Javascript.
+- 🔭 I’m currently working on building a GenAI Web Application.
 - 🌱 I’m currently learning React,Node.js.
 - 👯 I’m looking to collaborate on Web Dev and Software Dev.
 - 📫 How to reach me: rajat.uix@gmail.com